microsoft/TypeScript/doc/spec.md

 Type argument inference produces a set of candidate types for each type parameter.
 Given a type parameter *T* and set of candidate types, the actual inferred type argument is determined as follows:

-* If the set of candidate argument types is empty, the inferred type argument for *T* is *T*’s constraint.
+* If the set of candidate argument types is empty, the inferred type argument for *T* is *T*'s constraint.
 * Otherwise, if at least one of the candidate types is a supertype of all of the other candidate types, let *C* denote the first such candidate type.
-If *C* satisfies *T*’s constraint, the inferred type argument for *T* is *C*.
-Otherwise, the inferred type argument for *T* is *T*’s constraint.
+If *C* satisfies *T*'s constraint, the inferred type argument for *T* is *C*.
+Otherwise, the inferred type argument for *T* is *T*'s constraint.
 * Otherwise, if no candidate type is a supertype of all of the other candidate types, type inference has fails and no type argument is inferred for *T*.

 In order to compute candidate types, the argument list is processed as follows: